 Here is a planting plan overview, visit the planting plan page for complete details.

-The North rooftop patio could also be used for recreation, socialization, relaxation, or even as a stage.
+This area will be used for recreation, socialization, relaxation, or sometimes even as a stage.

 Here is a view showing the main area being used for a yoga class.

 Here is a view with the central area being used as a social space and/or tourism attraction.

 Here are a few additional noteworthy points.
 Some are briefly mentioned above too.

 See the Heating, Cooling, and Humidity Control page for the strategies we are building into the design in order to allow for us (and those who follow in our footsteps) to fine-tune these variables as needed.

 The Tropical Atrium will be the multi-functional center for the Earthbag Village (Pod 1).
 It will be affordable to build and provide a beautiful and comfortable place to host classes, grow a diversity of tropical fruits, re-use the greywater from the showers (for both watering plants and passive heat), and it will expand our botanical garden model.
 In accordance with our open source goals, the entire structure is being built for maximum heating, cooling, humidity, and overall structural modification.
 It has also been designed so that it will be beautiful to see and use even before any of the internal plants and trees begin to flourish.